StringConvert.java

 @SuppressWarnings("unchecked")

-public <T> FromStringConverter<T> findFromStringConverter(final Class<T> cls) {
+public <T> FromStringConverter<T> findFromStringConverter(Class<T> cls) {

 }